 Diamox should be taken the day before ascending to 3,000 metres (10,000 feet) and continued twice daily to your highest ascent.

-For those who are allergic to sulfa drugs, talk to your doctor about getting a prescription for dexamethasone, a steroid that can be used to reduce symptoms for short periods when abrupt ascents are unavoidable.
+For those allergic to sulfa drugs, talk to your doctor about getting a prescription for dexamethasone.
+This steroid can reduce symptoms for short periods when abrupt ascents are unavoidable.

-10. How fit should you be before you go ?
+How fit should you be before you go?

-You should be in the best physical shape possible before embarking on your trek and preferably do some Trekking at altitude a few months before heading to Nepal to help your body acclimatise.
+You should be in the best physical shape possible before embarking on your trek and preferably do some Trekking at altitude a few months before heading to Nepal to help your body acclimatize.

 If you don’t have mountains near where you live, try to get out for a few multi-day hikes to help your body become accustomed to the routine of Trekking over consecutive days.